 Regeneron's Eylea is competing with Roche and Novartis in the ophthalmology market, and both Avastin and Lucentis are entrenched in the key market segments.

 While Regeneron's alirocumab could enter a multi-billion-dollar cholesterol-lowering market, competitors like Amgen's evolocumab are also poised to enter.

 Despite success in colorectal cancer trials, Regeneron's oncology drug Zaltrap has encountered trouble during trials in other cancer types and pushback because of its high cost.
 Read more

 We give Regeneron a Standard Stewardship Rating.
 Founder Leonard Schleifer has ably led Regeneron as chief executive since its inception in 1988.
 The board is led by P. Roy Vagelos, who has served as chairman since 1995 and is the former CEO of Merck, Read more

-Regeneron Pharmaceuticals discovers, develops, and commercializes products that fight eye disease, cancer and inflammation.
-The company has three marketed products: Eylea, Read more
+Regeneron Pharmaceuticals discovers, develops, and commercializes products that fight eye disease, cardiovascular disease, cancer and inflammation.
+The company has four Read more